MoonRabbitDev/TimelineForUnityButtplug.io/README.md

 # TimelineForUnityButtplug.io
-A Optional Plugin for using Unity's Timeline tool alongside Buttplug.io
+A Unoffical Plugin using Unity's Timeline tool to create patterns for Buttplug.io.

 # WORK IN PROGRESS:
 Please report any bugs via Issues!
 I do not recommend using this code in a production project currently.